AsahlumaTy1ka/AsahlumaTy1ka.github.io/README.md

 ### **TeekaY-X** — *Founder*
 *August 2024 – Present*
 - Created and managed a technology-focused blog, including educational topics like web development
 - Automated content creation for blog and social media platforms using AI.
-- Built a weather app with a backend using JavaScript and a frontend using Bootstrap, CSS, and HTML.

 ### **Learn IT Grade 12** — *App Developer*
 *October 2024 – Present*